mrdimfox/scripts/README.md

-# scripts
+# Helper scripts

-Different helper scripts
+This scripts can be used for installation stuff without much actions.